My Youth Romantic Comedy Is Wrong, as I Expected: Others

-Iroha is a first-year student who manages the football team, and is cheerful and pretty.
+A first-year student who manages the football team, and is cheerful and pretty.
 As she was recommended as a candidate for the student council president in a prank, out of her dislike of the role, she filed a request to the Service Club in order to not get elected and yet not lose in an embarrassing fashion.
 She eventually accepts her role of being the student council president after Hachiman managed to convince her.
 She had feelings for Hayato but was rejected by him when they were visiting destiny land.
 There is a running joke where Iroha mistakes something that Hachiman says or does as flirting, and promptly rejects him.